lmtoy/lmtoy_2024-S1-US-16/README.md

 luminosities based on the 1.4 [GHz] radio continuum fluxes.
 I suppose there is quite a scatter in this relation, so expected S/N levels are not guaranteed.

+### Non-standard gridding

+The default gridding gives nppb=2, but we experimented with nppb=4, but for this rmax needs to be increased to avoid finding pixels (mostly near the edge) with no beam passing through.

+In addition, there is a bug (aug 2024) that combinations cannot redefine the gridding, so to fake it, the first obsnum can be quickly patched with new gridding parameters, after which the combination will inherit them from that first obsnum. https://github.com/astroumd/lmtoy/issues/56

+### Non-standard ON/OFF calibration.

+We could/should investigate if using the RAMP as an OFF, instead of the real OFF.
+Based on some unstable baselines. https://github.com/astroumd/lmtoy/issues/55